Here’s The MileLion’s review of the Citi PremierMiles Card, launched all the way back in July 2007 and still going strong.

 Complimentary travel insurance is offered by numerous cards, but not all policies are made equal.
 Some offer bare bones coverage, others are much more comprehensive.

 Fortunately, the Citi PremierMiles Card falls into the latter category.
-Its AXA-underwritten policy offers up to S$40,000 of medical expense coverage, S$100,000 of emergency medical evacuation, and various travel inconveniences.
-COVID-19 coverage is not provided, however.
+Its HL Assurance-underwritten policy offers up to S$1,000,000 for accidental death and permanent disablement, S$40,000 for medical expenses, S$100,000 for emergency medical evacuation, and coverage for travel inconveniences like lost or delayed luggage.

-Coverage is activated when you use your Citi PremierMiles Card to pay for your round-trip airfare.
-For avoidance of doubt, paying for taxes and surcharges on an award ticket will trigger the coverage.
+Coverage is activated when you use your Citi PremierMiles Card to pay for your round-trip airfare, or to pay for the taxes and surcharges on an award ticket.

 Summary Review: Citi PremierMiles Card

-It’s just a shame that Citibank doesn’t pool points among its cards, and I really don’t get the need to use two different points currencies (at least it’s not as bad as OCBC, which has three).
+It’s just a shame that Citibank doesn’t pool points, and I really don’t get the need to use two different points currencies (at least it’s not as bad as OCBC, which has three).